What is Massive?

 What is meant by nominal resources?

-We take the average measurement of resources utilized during the idol time.
+We take the average measurement of resources utilized during the idle time.
 While the Massive engine is in use, there can and will be spikes of resources used when calculations and other activities are initiated, this spike will be temporary.
 The end goal is for the Engine’s activities to be unnoticed by the user of the computer.

 At this time we have received reports of two copies of the Massive engine running when AdBlock Fast is installed alongside other products using the Massive engine.
 This can lead to multiple excessive spikes in resource utilization.
 It is recommended that the Massive Engine only be enabled for AdBlock Fast or Other applications at this time.
 We are engineering a fix for this conflict in future versions